Massless spinning fields on the Light-Front: quartic vertices and amplitudes

 Here, we employ the explicit on-shell map between the spinor-helicity and light-cone formalisms to compare our results and verify their agreement.
 This provides a strong consistency check for the quartic Hamiltonian densities we have derived.
 We illustrate this explicitly for Yang–Mills theory and gravity.
 The same analysis extends straightforwardly to the other cases and to higher spins, and additional amplitudes will be discussed in a following section.

 It is essential to emphasise that our results extend beyond simply reproducing known on-shell amplitudes; they are genuinely new, as they hold off-shell.
 The quartic Hamiltonian densities we have constructed are off-shell quantities.
 For instance, our off-shell formulation allows one to write a Lagrangian and compute off-shell quantities (e.g. form factors).
-This is the trade-off for the more involved procedure compared to the spinor-helicity method, which builds amplitudes using little-group scaling for the cubic vertices and applies BCFW recursion for the quartic ones.
-While efficient, the latter assumes ``good'' high-energy behaviour in order to efficiently drop the contour integral at infinity, making it less suited for constructing vertices for higher-spin fields \cite{Benincasa:2011pg}.
-There are works where the contour at infinity is taken into account even when it does not vanish, and some results regarding the existence of constructible amplitudes were found in \cite{Benincasa:2007xk,Benincasa:2011kn}.
+This is the trade-off for the more involved procedure compared to the spinor-helicity method, which builds amplitudes using little-group scaling for the cubic ones and applies on-shell recursion relations (like BCFW) for higher-point ones.
+While efficient, the latter, in its simpler form, assumes ``good'' high-energy behaviour in order to efficiently drop the contour integral at infinity, making it less suited for constructing vertices for higher-spin fields \cite{Benincasa:2007xk}.
 We review the on-shell relation between the light-cone and spinor-helicity formalisms in Appendix \ref{AppendixE}.

 The total four-point amplitude in light-cone gauge is computed by summing all nonvanishing exchange contributions together with the quartic vertex:

 where $\mA^{\text{e}}$ denotes the exchange diagram that, in the light-cone gauge, takes the form